VladimirSimonovski1/RestAssured_TestNG_Tests/README.md

 ### How to run the tests:

-1. Open Maven Goal and type: **mvn clean install test** (it will run the tests and create an .xml surefire report in the target folder
+1. Right-click on the **testng.xml** and run the file.(it will run the tests and create allure-results folder in /target which includes the test results in a JSO format
-2. Open Terminal, navigate to the root project and enter: **allure serve target/surefire-reports** (this will convert the .xml into an .html format and will automatically open the report in a browser)
+2. Open Terminal, navigate to the root project and enter: **allure serve target/allure-results** (this will convert the .json into an .html format and will automatically open the report in a browser)